DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Kai looked at robotic dragon, and replied in his normal tone.

 Hundred years ago.
-Various races: Demons, Foreign gods, Cryptids and Spirits - were ruled by strongest among their kind.
+Various races: Demons, Sidhes, Cryptids and Spirits - were ruled by strongest among their kind.
 Each could has own title: Elder, Leader or Commander.
 But in human language there was a single way to refer to these mightiest: _Four Heroes_.

 Demon's hero **Dark Empress Vanessa**

-Foreign god's hero **Heaven Lord Alfreyja**
+Sidhe's hero **Heaven Lord Alfreyja**

 Cryptid's hero **Fang King Rath=IE**